dougeby/IntuneDocs/InTuneDocs/deploy-use/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

   ![Add your certificate to a keychain](../media/app-wrapper/iOS-signing-cert-8.png)

-16. An informational window will appear.
+16. An informational window appears.
 Scroll to the bottom and look under the **Fingerprints** label.
-You will see a field labeled **SHA1**.
-Copy this string.
-This will be used for the -c parameter for the App Wrapping Tool.
+Copy the **SHA1** string to use as the -c parameter for the App Wrapping Tool.

   ![Add your certificate to a keychain](../media/app-wrapper/iOS-signing-cert-9.png)